 Canadian Council of Collision Repairers is committed to identifying and prioritizing business concerns and issues, education and information sharing.
 Its goal is to provide a positive, inclusive and nurturing platform to develop the best course of action to provide constructive solutions for issues concerning its members.

 Currently, only shop owners and managers are eligible for membership.
 This is a voice of the repairers.
-Not that insurers, manufacturers, suppliers, network head offices and other ancillary services are less important, but they already have platforms from which they are being serviced.
-Perhaps in the future there will be a seat at the table for them, but right now owner operators need to crystallize their vision in terms of a concrete mission, a clear message and a target audience.
+Other industry sectors are very important and they already have platforms from which they are being serviced.
+These sectors will be included once owners and operators crystallize their vision in terms of a concrete mission, a clear message and a target audience.

 CCCR’s aim is not victory, but progress and respect.
 As such this will not be a quick and short-lived jaunt, but long and enduring, and fulfilling journey.
 There is no sense in creating a lot of noise, for noise sakes.
 But the goal is to have a strong and stable foundation and from that build respect and trust among business partners and the consumer driving public.